Tuition and Fees

 - Any individual 18 years of age or over who has come from outside Texas and who is gainfully employed in Texas for a 12-month period immediately preceding registration in any institution of higher learning.

 Additionally, there are certain other circumstances under which an individual may be classified as a Texas resident.
-Residency status will be established according to the interpretations by the Texas Higher Education Coordinating Board pursuant to Title 3, Texas Education Code.
+Residency status will be established according to the interpretations by the Texas Higher Education Coordinating Board.
 The Coordinating Board provides rules on determining residency status.